SherG/tester1/site/content/post/rebuilding-strength-after-back-surgery.md

 ## Health Benefits of a Strong Back

-The best insurance against re-injury is a strong back!
-And nothing builds the core muscles of your axial skeleton better then the basic barbell compound exercises: squat, deadlift and standing press.
+The best insurance against re-injury is a strong back.

+ And nothing builds the core muscles of your axial skeleton better then the basic barbell compound exercises:

+* Squat
+* Deadlift
+* Standing press.

 It will take a while to rebuild the strength I have lost, but I’m so grateful for my wife’s support and my surgeon’s expertise in allowing me to get back into the arena of life.

-If you need help bouncing back from an injury please don’t hesitate to set up a phone consult.
+If you need help bouncing back from an injury please don’t hesitate to set up a [free phone appointment](https://calendly.com/isfny/15min/) with me.